-Each year, a third-party auditor visits our offices and supplying forests to verify our practices are living up to the requirements of the standard.
+Each year, third-party auditors visits our offices and supplying forests to verify our practices are living up to the requirements of the standard.
 We also conduct our own internal audits to drive continual improvement.
 To support family forest owners on their journey of responsible, sustainable forest management, we have a purchasing preference for wood certified under the American Tree Farm System.

-In 2021, across our procurement operations, we conducted 7 external audits and 20 internal audits.
+In 2022, across our procurement operations, we conducted 7 external audits and 15 internal audits.
 These audits identified a total of 33 findings (best practices, opportunities for improvement and minor non-conformances).
-In 2021 we began transitioning our Chain of Custody certification program to be in conformance with the 2002:2020 PEFC Chain of Custody standard.
-We will audit against this new PEFC standard in 2022.
-In 2022, we will bring our Fiber Sourcing and Chain of Custody programs into conformance with the 2022 SFI standards and will audit against the new standards during the 2023 audit cycle.
+In 2021 we began transitioning our Chain of Custody certification program to be in conformance with the 2002:2020 PEFC Chain of Custody standard and audited against the new PEFC standard in 2022.
+In 2022, we will updated our Fiber Sourcing and Chain of Custody programs to conform with the 2022 SFI standards and will audit against the new standards during the 2023 audit cycle.